Sign up to our Newsletter

 5. What is the Employment Rate of Cornell Graduates?

-Cornell law students are fully prepared for the legal landscape once they graduate, and almost all graduates land high-paying jobs.
+Cornell law students are fully prepared for the legal landscape and go on to land high-paying jobs.
 But, don’t just take our word for it!
-Here are some impressive statistics about the 2018 Cornell graduates:
+Here are some impressive statistics about the 2021 Cornell graduates: 97.9% of them were employed within 10 months of graduation, and their average annual salary was $250,500!

 6. Do I Have to Write the LSAT to Get Into Cornell Law School?

-No, you can write the LSAT, GRE, or GMAT.
+No, you can write the LSAT, GRE, or GMAT to get into Cornell Law.
 All tests are accepted and weighted equally.
 Choose whichever test you believe you will score the highest on!
 While the test itself doesn’t matter, the score does.

 Getting into Cornell Law with Juris